modio/modio-docs/public/en-us/modio/terms-user-consent.md

 * https://mod.io/privacy/widget?no_links=true

 :::tip
-**Note:** The **/widget** part of the URL is optional and removes all menus and the **?no_links=true** part of the URL is optional and removes all links.
+The **/widget** part of the URL is optional and removes all menus and the **?no_links=true** part of the URL is optional and removes all links.
 :::

 ### Authentication

 Once a user has clicked **“I Agree”**, you should indicate to the mod.io backend that this has taken place, when you initiate the authentication process.
+Acceptance of the TOS should be stored in relevant user settings, for instance a local settings file, or cloud storage file for the user.
+The mod.io plugins do not provide storage for this field.

-To make this easy to manage, all of the [platform authentication flows](https://docs.mod.io/restapiref/#steam) supported by mod.io have a `terms_agreed` field which should be set to `false` by default.
+All of the [platform authentication flows](https://docs.mod.io/restapiref/#steam) supported by mod.io have a `terms_agreed` field which should be set to `false` by default.
 If the user has agreed to the latest policies, their authentication will proceed as normal, however if their agreement is required and `terms_agreed` is set to `false` an error `403 Forbidden` (`error_ref 11074`) will be returned.
 When you receive this error, you must collect the users agreement before resubmitting the authentication flow with `terms_agreed` set to `true`, which will be recorded.

+mod.io may update our terms of service, which require users to re-accept the terms of use.
+If you receive a 403 error from the authentication endpoint, even passing `terms_agreed=true`, then you should re-prompt users to accept the Terms of Service.

+### Token lifetimes

+When you request an access token for mod.io via our authentication endpoint - the mod.io token is only valid for a limited time.
+All tokens expire or can be revoked, and your code needs to be ready to handle that.
+You should not make assumptions for how long a token will be valid for.

+In the event that an access token is no longer valid, a 401 Not Authorized HTTP error will be returned.
+To ensure a smooth user experience, your code **SHOULD** anticipate that whenever you call the mod.io API there is a chance you will encounter this response and when you do that you have code to re-authenticate the user.
+No refresh tokens exist to exchange for a new access token - if your token expires you need to re-authenticate the user.

+mod.io recommends to re-authenticate a user anytime you launch your game, or if you receive any errors from the API or plugins indicating that a user is not authenticated.

 ## Considerations